Deploy via a Kubernetes Deployment#

 Deploy the front-end service#

 The frontend deployment contains the node.js frontend for our application along with a few other Kubernetes objects.

-If you open the ostoy-fe-deployment.yaml you will see we are defining:
+If you open the ostoy-frontend-deployment.yaml you will see we are defining:

 - Persistent Volume Claim